-1. Client Funds, general responsibilities:

-- All members must maintain accurate, up to date records that detail all client payments and all contact with clients and their creditors. - Clients' monies must not be accepted, post-dated or otherwise, before clients have received and acknowledged receipt of the member's written terms of business. - Any interest earned on client monies should accrue to the benefit of the client, not the company. - Members must pay clients' monies to creditors within five working days of clearance. - If a client withdraws from a debt management programme, members must refund any monies held for disbursement, where the monies have not yet been distributed, excluding any reasonable administration fee.
+- E.1 Client Funds, general responsibilities: - All members must maintain accurate, up to date records that detail all client payments and all contact with clients and their creditors. - Clients' monies must not be accepted, post-dated or otherwise, before clients have received and acknowledged receipt of the member's written terms of business. - Any interest earned on client monies should accrue to the benefit of the client, not the company. - Members must pay clients' monies to creditors within five working days of clearance. - If a client withdraws from a debt management programme, members must refund any monies held for disbursement, where the monies have not yet been distributed, excluding any reasonable administration fee. - Members will refund all fees where a consumer cancels the contract during a cooling off period, or: - where the member has promised more than it can deliver if, for example, a member's written or oral marketing is over-optimistic. - a member has failed to conduct negotiations with the reasonable care and skill required by section 13 of the Supply of Goods and Services Act. - there has been a total failure of consideration. - Where a member charges cancellation fees if a client wishes to terminate a plan the nature of the charges and the circumstances in which they may be charged must have been made clear to the client in pre-contract documentation and in any conversations with the client.
+Member's websites should also detail the circumstances in which cancellation fees may be charged as well as the nature and extent of these fees.
+Cancellation charges should be reasonable and appropriate and reflect the actual costs incurred by the member in cancelling the plan.

-2. Protection of client funds.
+E.2 Protection of client funds.